favstats/CleanZIP/README.md

 + Select a ZIP File:

     Use the GUI to browse and select the ZIP file you want to clean.

 + Process the ZIP File:

-The tool will either remove all files except those with .csv, .html, and .json extensions (as configured).
+    The tool will remove all files except those with .csv, .html, and .json extensions (as configured).

     A new cleaned ZIP file will be created in the same directory with the suffix _cleaned.zip.

 + View Results:

     A popup will inform you of the success, and you can view the cleaned ZIP file at the specified location.

 ## Trust and Credibility